BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_overview.html.md

 If you're the type of developer who wants to dive right in and see the Bonsai Platform working however, **skip down to [Create Your BRAIN][1]** below.
 We'll guide you through setting up your first BRAIN with the Cartpole template, how to get that BRAIN training, and then explain what to do with it!

+If you'd prefer not to use our web interface, head to our [CLI Guide][7] to follow a similar guide to this one on your local computer.

 ## The Bonsai Platform

 > ![The Bonsai Platform][2]